 - Wenatchee River Institute in Leavenworth (120 mi E).
 Bird Fest every May features a variety of workshops and tours, some free, others for a fee requiring advance registration.

-- Washington State Department of Fish & Wildlife offers a variety of information about wildlife viewing, including various guides and maps, including this Western Washington Interstate 5 Wildlife Viewing Map.
+- Washington State Department of Fish & Wildlife offers a variety of information about wildlife viewing with various guides and maps, including this Western Washington Interstate 5 Wildlife Viewing Map.